 Together, this couple bore four known children -- Kenneth Solomon Shaffer, Evelyn Mae McCune, Rosella Mildred Shaffer and Martha Evelyn Cramer.
 The family mourned at the loss of infant daughter Rosella in 1914.

 Upon marriage, they immediately established a residence near Dawson, Fayette County, at times considered part of the community of Scottdale, Westmoreland County, PA, and remained for good.
 William was employed as a teamster in a planing mill in 1910.
-By 1920, he had turned to farming.
+By 1920, he had turned to dairy farming.
+He also earned income through carpentry.

 Jeannette was mentioned in her father's Indiana newspaper obituary in 1944.
 Their home at that time was in rural Dawson, Fayette County.